 Taxes, Assessments and Notices.
 Real estate taxes apportioned through the date of possession shall be Sellers' expense.
-The proration thereof shall be calculated upon the basis of the most current tax information, including confirmed multipliers.
-Transfer tax and all special assessments and additional assessments which are a lien upon the real estate as of the date of this Contract shall be Sellers' expense.
-Any sanitary district, municipal sewer or recycling, regular condominium, homeowners or lake association dues or charges apportioned through the date of possession, and any special or additional assessments which have received final approval by any applicable government entity or association as of the date of this Contract, even if not yet billed or due, shall be Sellers’ expense.
+The proration thereof (including any regular annual drainage assessment which are included in real estate taxes) shall be calculated upon the basis of the most current tax information, including confirmed multipliers.
+Transfer tax and all special assessments and additional assessments which are a lien upon the real estate as of the date of this Contract shall be Sellers' expense, except as otherwise set forth below.
+Any sanitary district, municipal sewer or recycling, regular condominium, homeowners or lake association dues or charges apportioned through the date of possession, and any special or additional assessments which have received final approval by any applicable government entity or association as of the date of this Contract, even if not yet billed or due, shall be Sellers’ expense, unless such assessments are payable in future installments, in which event only the installment for year of closing shall be apportioned through the closing date, and all future installments shall be paid by Buyer. .
 All such taxes, special assessments and additional assessments shall constitute a credit to Buyers against the purchase price and shall release Sellers from any further liability to Buyers in connection therewith.
-Only if the most current tax information is the most recent tax bill, will the proration of current taxes include any regular annual drainage assessment.
-The Sellers expressly warrant that Sellers have received no notice from any city, village or other governmental authority of a current dwelling code or other ordinance violation or pending rezoning, reassessment, or special assessment proceeding affecting the Premises.
+Sellers expressly warrant that Sellers have received no notice from any city, village or other governmental authority of a current dwelling code or other ordinance violation or pending rezoning, reassessment, or special assessment proceeding affecting the Premises.

 Insurance and Risk of Loss.
 If, prior to the earlier of delivery of possession or closing hereunder, the improvements on said Premises shall be destroyed or materially damaged by fire or other casualty then the Buyers shall have the option of (a) declaring this Contract void and receiving a refund of earnest money or (b) of accepting the Premises as damaged or destroyed, with the proceeds of any insurance payable as a result of the destruction or damage, which proceeds the Sellers agree to assign for payment to the Buyers.
 In no event shall the Sellers be obligated to repair or replace the damaged improvements.
 The provisions of the Uniform Vendor and Purchaser Risk Act of the State of Illinois shall be applicable to this Contract except as specified in this paragraph.